-Lacy was raised in the San Joaquin Valley of California, which she called the “Appalachia of the West,” then studied science at university.
-She first came to international attention with “Three Weeks in May,” a three-week long series of performances in May 1977 that was reenacted in 2013.
-She placed a large map of LA in the public shopping mall near City Hall and each day went to the police department’s central office to obtain the previous day’s rape reports and stamped them on the map.
-She and a group of collaborators produced thirty additional events around the city, all on the theme of rape, garnering significant television and print media coverage for a previously taboo topic.
+A former student of the iconic feminist artist, Judy Chicago, Suzanne Lacy first drew international attention with “Three Weeks in May,” an extended performance piece exhibited in May 1977 and later reenacted in 2013.
+For the piece, she placed a large map of LA in the public shopping mall near City Hall.
+Every day for three weeks, she went to the police department’s central office to obtain the rape reports from the previous day and stamped them on the map.
+Additionally, she and a group of collaborators produced thirty events around LA, all relating to the theme of rape, garnering significant television and print media coverage for a topic normally considered taboo.

-This integrated, publicly confrontational approach is a recurring them in Lacy’s work, drawing focus onto previously marginalized issues.
-In addition to rape, she has also tackled sexual violence, racism and age and class inequalities.
-Several projects, including Whisper, the Waves, the Wind, and its sequel, The Crystal Quilt, featured dramatic public performances involving hundreds of older women, focusing on the roles, needs, and inequities of gender and aging.
-Her recent work in the United Kingdom has focused on bringing together Muslim and Christian communities in an abandoned mill to create a performance, resulting in a multiscreen video installation.
-She has most recently spent months exploring the experiences of residents on both sides of the Irish border during Brexit, resulting in a new video installation.
+This integrated, publicly confrontational approach is a recurring theme in Lacy’s work, drawing focus onto previously marginalized issues.
+In addition to rape, she has also tackled sexual violence, racism, aging, and class inequalities.
+Several of her projects, including Whisper, the Waves, the Wind, and its sequel, The Crystal Quilt, feature dramatic public performances involving hundreds of older women, focusing on the roles, needs, and inequities of gender and aging.
+More recent work in the United Kingdom has focused on bringing together Muslim and Christian communities in an abandoned mill to create a performance, resulting in a multiscreen video installation.